fm-anderson/usedeckofcards/README.md

 - Shuffle and Draw Cards: Effortlessly shuffle new decks and draw cards from existing decks.
 - Manage Card Piles: Create and manage custom card piles with dynamic names and adjustable card counts.
 - Track Deck State: Keep track of remaining cards in the deck and monitor loading states.
+- Store Deck Id: To prevent the creation of multiple identical decks, we store the deckId in localStorage.

 ## Usage